-- VST is a trademark and software of Steinberg Media Technologies GmbH. - The Audio Units logo is a trademark of Apple Inc. - Roland is a registered trademark or trademark of Roland Corporation in the United States and/or other countries. - Company names and product names appearing in this document are registered trademarks or trademarks of their respective owners.
+- VST is a trademark and software of Steinberg Media Technologies GmbH. - Roland is a registered trademark or trademark of Roland Corporation in the United States and/or other countries. - Company names and product names appearing in this document are registered trademarks or trademarks of their respective owners.